doe69john/SmartAttendanceSMU/backend/README.md

 The backend is a Spring Boot 3 application that exposes the REST API, orchestrates Supabase integrations, and manages the OpenCV-based training pipeline that produces face-recognition models for the native companion app.
 Inference runs on the companion, but the service still prepares and distributes the trained artifacts.

+> **Branch compatibility:** Windows developers should work from the `main` branch, while macOS users must use `deploy` to avoid platform-specific build issues.
 ## Architecture Overview

 - **Framework**: Spring Boot 3 / Java 21